nats-io/nats-site/content/support.md

----
++++
-title: Support
+title = "Support"
----
++++

 ## Reporting bugs

 If you'd like to report a bug/defect, please open a GitHub Issue on the relevant NATS repository.
-We've provided some guidelines for doing so [here](https://nats.io/contributing#githubissues).
+We've provided some guidelines for doing so [here](/contributing#github-issues).

 ## Community Support for NATS and Clients

 Often the quickest way to get help is to start a discussion with other NATS users.
-There are [several public forums](https://nats.io/contributing#communityhelp) where you can discuss NATS with other knowledgeable users.
+There are [several public forums](/contributing#community-help) where you can discuss NATS with other knowledgeable users.

 ## Commercial Support and Services